WestDRI/wgpages/content/julia1/julia-01-intro-language.md

 ### REPL keybindings

-In the REPL, you can use standard command line (Emacs) keybindings:
+In the REPL, you can use standard command-line (Emacs-like) keybindings:

 ```
 C-c		cancel